mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 1. **The Returning Stars:** The sky is slowly reverting to its pre-Worldrend configuration.
 At current rate, it will match ancient records in approximately 100 years.
 What happens then?
 2. **The Hidden Observatory:** Maintains a secret observation post in the Ironspine Mountains, away from Silverpine's light pollution.
 Only her most trusted students know.
 3. **The Prophecy Collection:** Has compiled every recorded prophecy about the Worldrend and its aftermath.
 Patterns suggest a second Worldrend—or something that prevents one.
-4. **The Aetheian Connection:** Her correspondent is actually Archmage Eldrin Aethermere himself.
+4. **The Aethorian Connection:** Her correspondent is actually Archmage Eldrin Aethermere himself.
 They share astronomical data that contradicts both continents' historical records.
 5. **The Student's Death:** A promising student died investigating something she asked him to observe.
 She carries guilt but has never told anyone what he was looking for.
 }}